This week it’s Sugar Awareness Week.

 It is my belief that this is not enough to keep youngsters fit and healthy.

-Factor in the pressure of exams, the digital revolution, too much homework and an addiction to the screen, is it any wonder we have fat, stressed out, anxiety-riddled kids?
+Factor in the digital revolution, too much screentime and too much homework, is it any wonder we have fat, stressed out, anxiety-riddled kids?

 The question that needs to be addressed urgently is where we go from here and I am not sure I have the answer to that yet.